Updated: Nov 20

 Pressure on the head: This always feels like there is an elastic band around my head.

-You don’t really get it unless you experienced it yourself.
+You don’t really get what a concussion feels like unless you experienced it yourself.

-A lot of people try to understand how I feel and that’s enough for me.
+A lot of people try to understand what a concussion feels like and that’s enough for me.
 I don’t think anyone really gets it unless they too have had the experience.
 It’s an inside struggle and it’s changing all the time.
 From the outside looking in, you can never understand how it really feels and from the inside looking out, you can never explain it.

 Connecting with others in the same situation helped me to feel less lonely and for the first time, I experienced that I don’t have to prove or explain my symptoms.
 Before I had this, I felt lonely in long-term concussion recovery.
 Now I hear stories every day from people on the same path and I am really grateful for that.
 Remember, you are never alone.